SwaggyXiao/unfold/README.md

 # About

-Unfold is a mental heath app that helps people overcome the lack of communication during and after the pandemic.
-"Unfold" aims to provide a healing community for expressing feelings safely.
-You will encounter friends through anonymous letters and embrace every unique person with a sincere heart.
+Unfold is a mental heath app that helps people overcome the lack of communication and control of their lives during and after the pandemic.
+It is a next-generation, self-healing app , that uses the top two most popular therapeutic practices.
+Talking therapy and writing therapy.
+To help people overcome this difficulty during and after depend the pandemic.
+Unfold aims to provide a healing community for expressing feelings safely, through means of anonymous letters and a personal AI companion.
+Plus a recommendation algorithm based on artificial intelligence, that listen to the user patiently and feels what user feel.
+Not only the app can make smarter decision, but also enable users to track their emotional stage.
+Most traditional/existing psychology therapy can only passively measuring the effectiveness of the outcome.

 ## Why different compare to the traditional therapy?